tillg/A12-AI-Theming/mcp-server/README.md

 - The colors
 - The fonts
 - The spacing
+- Color & shape of buttons, of text fields...
 - The lines

 Besides the look & feel of the CLIENT design you also have to keep the design usable: text must be legible, contrasts must be high enough.